AnshuSharma111/Farmora/README.md

    - Your own previous queries

 3. **Summarizes and cleans data**
-   Compresses the relevant info so the AI only sees **what matters** — not 10 pages of raw data.
+   Compresses the relevant info so the AI only sees **what matters** and saves compute by not processing 10 pages of raw data.

 4. **Normalizes language**
    Translates domain jargon and supports multiple languages so the farmer gets the answer in their preferred format.